-DU scholarships and grants, as well as teaching and research assistantships, can pay toward tuition charges only unless otherwise stipulated by the award (which is rare).
+DU scholarships and grants can pay toward tuition charges only unless otherwise stipulated by the award (which is rare).
 This means that the total amount of your DU institutional aid cannot exceed the cost of your tuition for any term.
-DU employees cannot receive a combination of tuition waiver benefits and institutional aid that exceed tuition.
+Dependents of DU employees cannot receive a combination of tuition waiver benefits and other institutional aid.